manhhoang/Programming-Is-Awesome/README.md

 ### SMTP Server
 - [Apache James](https://james.apache.org/) - The Apache Java Mail Server is a 100% pure Java SMTP, IMAP4 and POP3 Mail server designed to be a complete and portable enterprise mail.

+### Profiling Tools
+- [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) - JProfiler is the leading Java Profiler for profiling on the JVM.

 <br>